evelynharbison/slate/source/index.html.md

 ### Single Building

-  > Results for single building:
+  > Results for a single building:

   ```shell
   curl -XGET \